Grandfather was never sure

 Cousin Jim was slightly hard of

-Hearing and let the water freely flow
+Hearing and let the water freely

 While Papa fumed outside the door